Temporally Non-Uniform Cellular Automata: Surjectivity, Reversibility and Cyclic Behavior: Cycles in finite t-NUCAs

-We now define cycle and cycle lengths for recurrent configuration. \begin{defnn} A configuration is cyclic if it repeats after a fixed (say, $\mathcal{K}$) number of time steps.
-All the configurations, visited in the $\mathcal{K}$ time steps form a cycle, and $\mathcal{K}$ is called the cycle length. \end{defnn}

-Hence, according to Proposition~\ref{prop4}, recurrent configurations of a {\em t-NUCA} with periodic rule sequence can form cycles.
-Unlike the cycle of classical CAs, a cycle of {\em t-NUCA} may contain a configuration multiple times.
-If $\Lambda^c_x=(\lambda_1,\lambda_2,\cdots,\lambda_l)^+$, then the corresponding cycle length $\mathcal{K}=\lambda_1+\lambda_2+\cdots+\lambda_l$.
-A {\em t-NUCA} with aperiodic rule sequence has no such $\mathcal{K}$.
-Hence, all the configurations of such {\em t-NUCAs} may cyclic in their configuration space, but the exact cycle length can not be found. \begin{proposition} All configurations of a reversible t-NUCA with finite lattice size and periodic rule sequence are recurrent. \end{proposition}
+The recurrent configurations of a t-NUCA form cycles.
+Unlike the cycles of classical CAs, a cycle of t-NUCA may contain a configuration multiple times.
+In a t-NUCA with periodic rule sequence, $\Lambda_x=(\lambda_1,\lambda_2,\cdots,\lambda_l)^+$ for a recurrent configuration $x$, and hence $\lambda_1+\lambda_2+\cdots+\lambda_l$ ($=len$, say) is fixed.
+Such a fixed $len$ cannot be found for a recurrent configuration of a t-NUCA with aperiodic rule sequence.

-\begin{proof} Let us consider the rule sequence is periodic and the {\em t-NUCA} is reversible.
-That implies, the rules $f$ and $g$ are bijective.
-Also assume that the t-NUCA is finite.
-It is obvious that, if the rule sequence consists of only one rule (say $f$), then for a finite t-NUCA all configurations are recurrent (since both the rules are bijective).

-Let us consider such rule sequences, where both the rules have been utilized.
-Since the sequence is periodic, $f$ and $g$ are utilized repeatedly after fixed time interval.
-That implies, a configuration can be reached multiple times (since, the t-NUCA is finite).
-An initial configuration can also be reached multiple times during evolution since, there exists no non-reachable configuration of $f$ and $g$, if we consider all configurations as initial configurations, then each configuration is reached multiple times during evolution.
-Hence the proof. \end{proof}

-Let us now study the graph theoretic properties of a combined transition diagram to explore more about cycles of a {\em t-NUCA}.
-Each transition diagram consists of several connected components (connected sub-graphs).
-A connected component of a graph is a sub-graph.